College Readiness Skills

 I had some issues with the Socratic method spoken so highly of among AVID teachers.

 I felt it the first time I had to participate in a Socratic seminar with other teachers at my first AVID National Conference.
 As an introvert, I hated it.
-I’ll be frank — it was annoying.
+I’ll be frank — this forced discussion was annoying.

 I sat nervously among the other AVID teachers.
 With the AC on too high as it always is in hotel conference rooms, the room was freezing, yet my palms felt sweaty.
 I was bored and anxious at the same time sitting there waiting patiently for a gap between the dominant speakers so I could sneak in my point and look like a good participant.